dotmpe/x-docker/ReadMe.md

   Using hooks is of no use, the ReadMe seems be set before.
 So instead, each branch has its own ``README.md``.

-- Merging and keeping a custom README.md per branch is a bit of a pain.
+- Merging and keeping a custom README.md per branch is a bit of a pain too.
   Tried to setup some help in bin/x-docker.sh

+- Also, when using version tags these like the branches need a pre- or -suffix to distinguish them from versions for the other builds.

 - The main issue I see with docker hub autobuilds is the lack of secrets.
   Its fine for public content, but alos only public services.
   Ie. no pushing to GIT, no remote DB or REST access and such.

+  Because of this, even with an autobuild, much is done manually.
+Only this time through GIT or mercurial.
+Branching and tagging now corresponding to docker image tags as well.

+  Docker builds on Travis are also possible.

 ---